cypress-io/circleci-orb/docs/examples.md

 ## store-test-reports

-Stores test results using post-steps parameter, see https://on.cypress.io/reporters, assumes that reports are saved in folder "cypress/results"
+Stores test results using post-steps parameter, see https://on.cypress.io/reporters, assumes that reports are saved in folder "cypress/results".
+Also see "artifacts" parameter.

 ```yaml
 version: 2.1